amd-zhaofeng/SummarizationAdaptor/Design_Document.md

 - Configure comprehensive training parameters using SFTConfig
 - Establish optimization strategy and scheduling
 - Set up evaluation protocols and output management
+- **Dataset Configuration**: Due to project time constraints, we used a subset of 5,000 training samples, 500 validation samples, and 500 test samples, while maintaining the original distribution characteristics.

 ```python
 training_args = SFTConfig(